Modern Chinese place names that reflect ancient history and traditional naming conventions

 “May your happiness be as boundless as the East Sea, and may you live as long as the Zhongnan Mountains (福如东海长流水，寿比南山不老松).”
-This traditional Chinese birthday blessing given to the elderly reveals the reputation and cultural significance of the East Sea and the Zhongnan mountains, but it also hints at the cultural and historical origins of many present-day Chinese place names.
+This traditional Chinese birthday blessing given to the elderly reveals the cultural significance of two geographic locations—the East Sea and the Zhongnan Mountains—but it also hints at the origins of many present-day Chinese place names.

-Chinese place names have been formed over centuries, and reflect ancient naming traditions and culture.
-For example, literary classics have long referred to the seemingly endlessly vast expanse of the eastern sea as a metaphor for immense pleasure and long life.
-The first half of the popular birthday message first appeared in the Ming dynasty (1368-1644) classic novel Journey to the West (《西游记》): “His happiness is as boundless as the East Sea, and he seems as healthy as a child (福如东海长流水，貌似小童身体健).”
+Chinese place names evolved over many centuries, and often reflect ancient naming traditions and culture.
+For example, literary classics have long referred to the seemingly endlessly vast expanse of the East Sea as a metaphor for immense pleasure and long life.
+The first half of the popular birthday message first appeared in the Ming dynasty (1368 – 1644) classic novel Journey to the West (《西游记》): “His happiness is as boundless as the East Sea, and he seems as healthy as a child (福如东海长流水，貌似小童身体健).”

-Donghai county (东海县), meaning “East Sea county,” got its name during the reign of Qin Shihuang, founder of the Qin dynasty (221 – 206 BCE) and first ruler of a unified China.
+Donghai county (东海县, “East Sea county”) in today’s Jiangsu province got its name in the early 20th century based on a story about Qin Shihuang, founder of the Qin dynasty (221 – 206 BCE) and first ruler of a unified China.
 When Qin Shihuang’s forces made it to the ocean in the east, they declared this the boundary of their realm and gave the name Donghai to what was then Qu (朐) county.
-The historian Sima Qian recorded the event in his Records of the Grand Historian (《史记》): “a stone monument erected at the edge of Qu, was considered the boundary of the Qin empire (立石东海上朐界中，以为秦东门).”
+The historian Sima Qian (司马迁) recorded the event in his Records of the Grand Historian (《史记》): “A stone monument erected at the edge of Qu was considered the boundary of the Qin empire (立石东海上朐界中，以为秦东门).”

 Reverence for the Zhongnan Mountains as a symbol for eternal life goes back a similarly long way.
-Perhaps the earliest example of this is from the Book of Songs (《诗经》), composed over 2,000 years ago: “Like the moon waxing to its full size, like the sun on the rise, like the Southern mountain that is divine, you will never fall or decline (如月之恒, 如日之升, 如南山之寿, 不骞不崩).”
+Perhaps the earliest example of this is from Classic of Poetry (《诗经》), composed over 2,000 years ago: “Like the moon waxing to its full size, like the sun on the rise, like the Southern mountain that is divine, you will never fall or decline (如月之恒, 如日之升, 如南山之寿, 不骞不崩).”